Summer Trips to Lowell Observatory

 Movies on the Square

-Each summer, the FDBA presents Movies on the Square, a FREE family-friendly evening on Heritage Square – Flagstaff’s downtown living room.
-This season, Movies on the Square will resume every Saturday starting May 27th and will continue through September 2nd.
-There will be live music and activities starting at 4pm, followed by the movie at dusk.
+Each summer the FDBA presents Movies on the Square, a FREE family-friendly evening on Heritage Square – Flagstaff’s downtown living room.
+There will be live music and activities starting at 4:00pm, followed by the movie at dusk.

 Time: Dusk